RactStudio/wp-plugin-frame/README.md

 # wp-plugin-frame
-A composer package to develop, robust WordPress Plugin and Theme for human.
+A composer package to develop, robust WordPress Plugin for human.